 Yes, you’ll be able to tether using our 5G network.

-Yes, you can turn 5G off through the network settings on your 5G device.
+You can turn 5G off using the network settings on your 5G device.

 Thank you for sending your feedback.